Vision and Mission

 The goal of IMEO's scientific work is to close knowledge gaps in where emissions are coming from and how much methane is being emitted by conducting peer-reviewed studies around the world.

-These methane science studies are commissioned by IMEO to provide strong, publicly available data and improved methods for measurement to allow governments, industry, and other stakeholder to prioritize effective actions to assess and reduce emissions of methane.
+These methane science studies are commissioned by IMEO to provide strong, publicly available data and improved methods for measurement to allow governments, industry, and other stakeholders to prioritize effective actions to assess and reduce emissions of methane.

 The programme extends across all methane-emitting sectors and includes studies across five continents.
 It also includes global studies that leverage methane-detecting satellites, which hold the potential to be a game changer for methane reduction, to integrate their data with ground-based measurements and increase operational understanding to enable action.